 If you plan to move, a national company like Protect America will help move your security system with you—so no matter where you go, you are still protected.

 Alarm permits and fines for false alarms

 Unlike other major cities, Indianapolis does not require any permits to install a home security system.
-Other municipalities like Speedway and Lawrence do, but fees are low.
+Other municipalities like Speedway and Lawrence do, but permit costs are low.
 Find links to permits here for Speedway and here for Lawrence.

-On the other hand, false alarms can be costly.
+On the other hand, false alarms for home security systems in Indianapolis can be costly.
 One false alarm results in a written warning, but subsequent false alarms carry fines from $50 to $200, depending on the number per calendar year.
 The goal of these fines is to minimize wasted resources from the Indianapolis Metropolitan Police Department (IMPD).

-The false alarm ordinance has exceptions.
+However, the false alarm ordinance has exceptions.
 Alarm systems that alert the company first, at which point they notify the police after verifying the alarm is real, are not subject to these fines.
-Alarm systems set up this way don’t contact IMPD unless a real threat materializes.
+Home alarm systems set up this way don’t contact IMPD unless a real threat materializes.
 If you are worried about incurring fines from false alarms, this type of home security system is a better choice.